ahujatejas06/iitk-traveller-docs-2/index.md

 - Finishing Landmark

 ## Execution Flow
 The execution flow can be visualized as traversing a graph following its edges.
 Your journey will start at the `start` node and will end as soon as the you reaches the `finish` node.
-Therefore each command represents a directed edge in the graph from the starting landmark to the finishing landmark.
-The condition value specifies which edge to be traversed from a particular node.
+Therefore each command represents path, which is a directed edge from the starting landmark to the finishing landmark.
+The condition value here is the number by which the path is denoted.

-Only the commands with condition value equal to the value of `cond` will be available to follow.
+When the traveller is present at any node, firstly the operation corresponding to that node is performed then the traveller travels to the next location taking the path corresponding to the current value of `cond`.

-If there is no valid path available, an error will be returned.
+If at any node there is no path with value equal to the current value of `cond`, an error will be returned.

-{: .info}
-The `start` and `finish` node must be present in the code otherwise an error will be generated.
+Moreover, as specified earlier, at any node there should not be more than one paths denoted by the same number (condition value).

 {: .info}
 The traversal should start at the `start` node and end at the `finish` node.
 The traversal ends as soon as you reach the `finish` node.